-In January 2005, the first new school building constructed within Cincinnati Public Schools in more than two decades opened - a new home for Rockdale Academy in Avondale - and launched a decade of groundbreakings and ribbon cuttings for CPS.
+Amid much fanfare in January 2005, Cincinnati Public Schools opened its first new school building constructed in more than two decades — a new Rockdale Academy in Avondale — marking the first of many ribboncuttings during a decade of building and renovation for CPS.

-The $1-billion Facilities Master Plan (FMP) - started in 2003 and completed in 2014 — was developed jointly by Cincinnati Public Schools and the Ohio School Facilities Commission (OSFC), the state agency directing a statewide campaign to upgrade all Ohio school buildings.
+The $1 billion Facilities Master Plan (FMP) — launched in 2003 and completed in 2014 — was developed jointly by Cincinnati Public Schools and the Ohio School Facilities Commission (OSFC), the state agency directing a statewide campaign to upgrade all Ohio school buildings.
 The state contributed about 23 percent of CPS' eligible cost.
-Much of the remaining cost was funded by a $480-million, school-construction bond issue approved by voters in May 2003, plus money from other local and state sources.
+Much of the remaining cost was funded by a $480-million, school-construction Bond Issue approved by voters in May 2003, plus money from other local and state sources.

-CPS' goal while rebuilding and renovating its buildings was to create schools as Community Learning Centers.
-The community was invited to help design each facility to incorporate partnerships with numerous businesses, the arts community and social service agencies to provide services to students and adults during the school day and beyond.
+In addition, the FMP allowed CPS to design its schools as Community Learning Centers that serve now as hubs offering services and activities to the surrounding neighborhoods.
+Each school community was invited to help design the new or renovaed school buildings to incorporate partnerships with businesses, the arts community and social service agencies to provide services to students and adults during the school day and beyond.